zchee/golang-wiki/TestComments.md

 When you use `t.Run` to create a subtest, the first argument is used as a descriptive name for the test.
 To ensure that test results are legible to humans reading the logs, choose subtest names that will remain useful and readable after escaping.
-(The test runnner replaces spaces with underscores, and it escapes non-printing characters).
+(The test runner replaces spaces with underscores, and it escapes non-printing characters).

 To [identify the inputs](#identify-the-input), use `t.Log` in the body of the